pubstack/site-content-ccamacho/2018-01-05-balancer-battery.md

 layout: post
 locale: en

-title: Charging Li-Po batteries safe and efficiently
+title: Charging Li-Po batteries safely and efficiently

 # All content goes under this category in the URL to
 # reference blog posts or news.